vterzic/sparql-builder/README.md

-# simple-sparql-builder
+# sparql-builder

-Just a simple library for creating SPARQL queries.
+Just a simple, zero-dependency library for creating SPARQL queries.

 ## Motivation

-This library is made for personal usage in order to speed up development process for creating SPARQL queries.
+This library is made for personal usage in order to speed up development process when creating SPARQL queries.

+## Examples
+Examples can be found in ./test

 ## TODO